Frequently Asked Questions

 Before CSU begins a research project on bats, we confirm the bats have not been naturally infected with and do not carry viruses.
 They are extensively screened for viruses using multiple methods including PCR, antibody testing and deep sequencing, which looks for the DNA or RNA of a virus hundreds of times.

-Once they are confirmed to be free of viruses, bats may be exposed virus or other pathogens as part of the research.
+Once they are confirmed to be free of pathogens, bats may be exposed virus or other pathogens as part of the research.

-CSU researchers have been using bats in infection studies for more than 15 years.
+CSU researchers have been using bats in infection studies for 18 years.
 All of these studies have been performed in laboratories using best practices and procedures and in facilities that meet or exceed biosafety levels required for the research.

 Ebola, Marburg or Nipah viruses will not be studied in the new building or at any CSU laboratory.
 CSU does not and cannot possess these viruses.
 Our facilities are not built to research these viruses.